James Anderson to retire following England’s first Test against West Indies at Lord’s - www.lokmattimes.com

 “I’m going to miss walking out for England so much.
 But I know the time is right to step aside and let others realise their dreams just like I got to because there is no greater feeling,” said Anderson in his Instagram post on Saturday.

-Anderson made his Test debut in 2003 against Zimbabwe and earned 187 caps in the format, which is also an England record.
+Anderson made his Test debut against Zimbabwe in 2003 and has earned 187 caps so far in the format, which is also an England record.
 He sits in second position on the all-time list of Test appearances behind only the legendary batter Sachin Tendulkar, who played 200 Tests for India.

 “I couldn’t have done it without the love and support of Daniella, Lola, Ruby and my parents.
 A huge thank you to them.
 Also, thank you to the players and coaches who have made this the best job in the world.”

-Anderson also played 194 ODIs and 19 T20Is for England but became a Test-match specialist fast-bowler since 2015.
-Anderson had been in patchy form during last year’s Ashes, taking only five wickets from four games.
+Anderson also played 194 ODIs and 19 T20Is for England but became a Test-match specialist fast-bowler in 2015.
+Anderson had been in patchy form during last year’s Ashes, taking only five wickets from four games, following which he signed a new one-year central contract in October 2023.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app